mohamadkav/container-caps/README.md

 ## Prerequisites
 * Install Docker.
 I used the ONLY the step 4 "Install Docker" on this link: https://computingforgeeks.com/deploy-kubernetes-cluster-on-ubuntu-with-kubeadm/
 * Install Java Development Toolkit (e.g., openJDK)
+* Choose an image from https://hub.docker.com/search?source=verified&type=image that you want to try and might have had experience working on

 ## Steps